 16.3.1 Project SEARCH Asset Discovery Service Description

-The process used to collect information from a customer selected to be an intern in Project SEARCH is called "asset discovery."
+The process used to collect information from a customer who is selected as an intern in the Project SEARCH program is called "asset discovery."
 The skills trainer meets with the customer to collect information about the customer's skills, interests, abilities, learning styles, and support needs.
 The trainer also gathers information on the internship opportunities and needs of the participating host business.
-The skills trainer provides the information collected to the Project SEARCH team to assist in determining appropriate internships.
+The skills trainer provides the collected information to the Project SEARCH team to help determine appropriate internships.

 16.3.2 Project SEARCH Asset Discovery Process and Procedure

-The provider receives a service authorization for asset discovery and assigns a skills trainer.
+The provider receives VR3360, Referral for Project SEARCH, and a service authorization (SA) for asset discovery as soon as the customer is selected by the team to be an intern for the upcoming school year.

 The assigned skills trainer:

-reviews the customer's Project SEARCH application;
+reviews the customer's Project SEARCH referral and, if available, the Project SEARCH application;

-schedules a meeting with the customer and his or her circle of support to collect the information necessary to answer interview questions identified on the VR3370, Project SEARCH Asset Discovery Report; and
+schedules a meeting with the customer and his or her circle of supports to collect the information necessary to answer interview questions identified on VR3361, Project SEARCH Asset Discovery Report; and

-completes a minimum of four observation sessions held in different locations with the customer (one-on-one sessions, group sessions with other customers, or both) for a total of at least 20 hours to observe the customer's interests, skills, abilities, challenges, and need for support.
+completes a minimum of four observation sessions with the customer (one-on-one sessions, group sessions with other customers, or both) for a total of at least 20 hours to observe the customer's interests, skills, abilities, challenges, and support needs.
 Observation sessions may be completed at:

 the customer's home;